A look back at 2009

 This also means that we are very well positioned for the years to come, with money to invest in the company and a solid little cushion in the bank to keep us going even if - God forbid - we hit a rough patch in the future.
 I love it.

 Here are a few charts for your enjoyment.
-These all show data since we launched, 18 months ago:
+These all show data since we launched, 18 months ago: Those are some sweet charts, I can't believe they're OUR charts!
+What a ride!

-The feeling is the one of being strapped to a rocket, trying to hang on and somehow attempting to steer it a bit by shifting my body weight to one side or the other. ๐Ÿ™‚
+The feeling is the one of being strapped to a rocket, trying to hang on and somehow attempting to steer it a bit by shifting my body weight to one side or the other. 🙂

-Sales seem to have stabilized a bit in the last 4 months, which is a nice break while we prepare to scale up more - though it could also be due to Thanksgiving and Christmas holidays, we'll see what surprises January brings... ๐Ÿ™‚
+Sales seem to have stabilized a bit in the last 4 months, which is a nice break while we prepare to scale up more - though it could also be due to Thanksgiving and Christmas holidays, we'll see what surprises January brings... 🙂

-Company changes: From "I" to "We"
+Company changes: From 'I' to 'We'

 The biggest change of the year, of course, was Marco joining in March and Valerie in May.